GameFoundry/bsf/Documentation/Manuals/Native/User/lights.md

 ## Shadows
 Lights may or may not cast shadows.
 For realism all lights should cast shadows, but that is not feasible due to the high performance costs of using shadows.
 Therefore you should enable shadows only for one, or a few important lights.
 Use @ref bs::CLight::setCastsShadow "CLight::setCastsShadow()" to enable or disable shadow casting.

+Casting shadows can cause artifacts called "shadow acne" in the scene.
+These artifacts occur due to an object casting a shadow on itself, caused limited precision of the calculations used.
+To combat this effect you can tweak the shadow bias property.
+Shadow bias moves the distance from which the shadow is cast, ensuring incorrect self-shadowing is avoided.
+Shadow bias can be tweaked by calling @ref bs::CLight::setShadowBias "CLight::setShadowBias()".

+@ref TODO_IMAGE

+Valid shadow bias values are from -1 to 1.
+When value is 0 no shadow bias will be applied, while positive shadow bias values will offset the shadow distance as described above.
+However offseting the shadow distance may cause the objects to appear like they are floating even if they are in contact with a surface.

+@ref TODO_IMAGE

+By setting the shadow bias to a negative value you move the shadow backwards, resolving both the shadow acne and the floating object issue.
+However this only works if your geometry has thickness, otherwise elements behind the object will be incorrectly shadowed.
+This is generally the best option as long as you can set up your geometry correctly.

 ## Spot angles
 Spot light have a property that defines at how wide an angle do they cast light in.
 Narrower angle means a more focused light beam, while wider angle means a weaker light covering a larger area.